-In September 2018 he was nominated President of the Union Internationale des Chemins de fer (UIC), while since December 2017 he has served as Chief Executive Officer of Nugo SpA.
+In September 2018 he was nominated President of the Union Internationale des Chemins de fer (UIC).

 Born in 1954, he graduated with a degree in Cybernetic Physics from the University of Milan, and began his professional career in the software development sector in parallel with his academic career: beginning in 1978, for 18 years, he works for Etnoteam which he leaves in 1996 as Director of the Systems Division; concurrently, he is a researcher at the Department of Computer Science of the University of Milan alongside Prof. Gianni Degli Antoni.
 During this period, he promotes and leads numerous research and development of basic software projects within the Esprit IV and Esprit V research programmes of the European Commission.

 In May 1996 he began working for Infostrada in the role of CIO.

 In June 1997 he joined Fiat Auto, as CIO where he led the reconstruction of the IT department and important projects in the field of logistics, production systems, and internationalization support.
 He also coordinates the IT departments of Fiat Auto in Brazil, Argentina, and Poland.

 In 2000 he became CEO and General Manager of the software services company of the Fiat Group (GSA).